rvanschenck/rvanschenck.github.io/_teaching/2016-spring-teaching-1.md

 location: "Pittsburgh, PA"
 ---

-My Mass Communication and Society is a rigorous discussion and criticism-based course that equips students with a toolkit of media and cultural studies that they apply to interact with, respond to, and create media in subversive ways.
+My Mass Comm class is a rigorous discussion and criticism-based course that equips students with a toolkit of media and cultural studies that they apply to interact with, respond to, and create media in subversive ways.